 Purpose: Enables or disables a reset event.

 Note: You must select the communications port and protocol before you set the parameters that define the protocol.
-For help, see the "Communications Protocol,"
+For help, see "Communications Protocol, Configure" earlier in this chapter.

-Syntax: PCdata
+Default: Disabled

+Syntax: PC data where data can be any ASCII character.

 Scan: To disable RES, scan this bar code:

 Disable RES

-\\$+PC

 Or: To set RES to an ASCII character:

+1. Scan this bar code:

 Enter Accumulate Mode / Set RES

-\+/S+PC

-- 2. Scan a bar code for data from the "Full ASCII Bar Code Chart" in Appendix C. - 3.
-Scan this bar code:
+2. Scan a bar code for data from the "Full ASCII Bar Code Chart" in Appendix C.

+3. Scan this bar code:

+Exit Accumulate Mode